arianadaris/arianadaris/README.md

   <img src="https://img.shields.io/badge/Code-Java-informational?style=flat&logo=java&logoColor=white&color=5585FF" />
 </h1>

-<h3>I am an impact-driven full-stack developer who is passionate about finding beautiful solutions to not-so-beautiful problems.</h3>
+<h3>I am an impact-driven front-end developer and designer who creates engaging experiences for all users with empathy and inclusion in mind.</h3>
-<p>I'm a senior at Arizona State University, graduating with a <strong>Bachelor's degree in Computer Science with a concentration in Software Engineering.
+<p>I am a recent graduate from Arizona State University, majored in Computer Science with a concentration in Software Engineering.
 <br><br>
 </strong>Outside of school, I enjoy learning about <strong>front-end development and UX/UI design.</strong> I’m a people person, and I love that I can use code to get to know people and create something beautiful with them!
 With front-end development, it’s a gratifying feeling seeing how a few lines of code can make the biggest difference for someone else.</p>